rmjarvis/Piff/README.rst

   shapelets, Gaussian mixture, maybe also Moffat and/or Kolmogorov.
 - Can build the models in either chip or sky coordinates, properly accounting for the WCS of the image.
-- Can interpolate across the full fied-of-view, or across each chip separately, or a combination of both.
+- Can interpolate across the full field-of-view, or across each chip separately, or a combination of both.
 - Can do the fitting in either real or Fourier space.
 - Has multiple interpolation functions including polynomials, kriging, and